Full stack developer? UX engineer?

 The shelter provides the value - not the drapes.

-If you're confused about how to get your project started right,
+If you'd like help getting your project started right,

 tell me about your project and what you would like it to do for you.